treeverse/lakeFS/docs/setup/create-repo.md

 ---
 layout: default
-title: Setup
+title: Create a Repository
 description: This section outlines how to setup your environment once lakeFS is configured and running
-parent: Guides
+parent: Setup lakeFS
-nav_order: 1
+nav_order: 10
 has_children: false
 redirect_from:
    - ../deploying-aws/setup.html
 ---

-# Setup
+# Create a Repository

 Once we have lakeFS configured and running, open `https://<OPENAPI_SERVER_ENDPOINT>/setup` (e.g. [https://lakefs.example.com](https://lakefs.example.com){: target="_blank" }).